sansbacher/docs/git/README.md

 What you need to know, more or less in the order you need to know it:

 It's assumed you know that Git is a _Distributed Source Code Revision, or Version Control, System for keeping track of source files and collaborating with others_ - or why else would you be here?
 Probably you want to work on a project, saving to or sharing via [GitHub](https://www.github.com).
-Here's the vocab you'll need to know:
+Here's the vocab you'll need to know - starting at beginning and building up.

 * **Index**
     The Git Index, or The Index, is where Git keeps Track of files/folders, records all changes to files, and all the info, config, logs, etc it needs to work.
 It's in a .git/ folder in the root of a Working Directory (the local Repo).